 Screening in children can begin as soon as risk factors are discovered, which can happen as early as the age of two.
 Depending on the test results and risk assessment, follow-up testing is usually done every few years.
 Even if a child has no risk factors, a lipid profile test may be performed before puberty begins.
 After the age of 16, another test may be taken.
 Because changes in blood lipids during puberty can affect test accuracy, the test is done less frequently in children aged 12 to 16 who do not have risk factors.
 Children at a high risk of developing familial hypercholesterolemia are screened more often.
 Because this condition can develop heart problems in children at a young age, screening is commonly done at the age of three, nine, eleven, and eighteen.

 After a person has had high cholesterol on a previous test or has had a past cardiac event such as a heart attack or stroke, the lipid profile is frequently used for continuous cardiovascular risk monitoring.
-People at a higher risk of cardiovascular disease frequently adjust their lifestyles or take drugs to help minimize their risk.
+People at a higher risk of the cardiovascular disease frequently adjust their lifestyles or take drugs to help minimize their risk.
 A lipid profile can be used to monitor their response to treatment and make any adjustments to their treatment plan.

 While most lipid tests are used for screening or monitoring, they are occasionally employed to diagnose health conditions that affect lipid levels, such as pancreatitis, chronic renal disease, or hypothyroidism.